 As mentioned, their RESP options are excellent and are arguably the best of all Canadian robo advisors.

 However, the biggest pitfall of Justwealth is the minimum requirement of $5000.
 While this sum likely isn’t a big deal if you are considering switching your RRSP, it’s a large amount for young investors or those just starting out.
-Especially when you consider that Wealthsimple and Nest Wealth have no minimum requirement and Questwealth Portfolios only requires $1,000.
+Especially when you consider that Wealthsimple and Nest Wealth have no minimum requirement and Questwealth Portfolios only require $1,000.

-Clearly my Justwealth review is positive.
-With its fiduciary requirement and large selection of portfolio options, Justwealth proves itself to be one of the top contenders when it comes to Canadian robo advisors.
+Clearly, my Justwealth review is positive.
+With its fiduciary requirement and a large selection of portfolio options, Justwealth proves itself to be one of the top contenders when it comes to Canadian robo advisors.
 It’s an especially great choice for those who want to take advantage of the low fees and simplicity of a robo advisor, but still want to have easy access to a support team.